jart/bestline/README.md

-This codebase aims to follow in Antirez's tradition of writing beautiful programs, that solve extremely difficult difficult technical problems in simplest most elegant way possible.
+This codebase aims to follow in Antirez's tradition of writing beautiful programs, that solve extremely difficult difficult technical problems in the simplest most elegant way possible.
 The original Linenoise source code is sort of like an old Delorean where it's simple and beautiful, but has a lot of things broken about it that need to be fixed, which gives you plenty of reasons to sit down and fix things to fully appreciate its beauty.

 There are however some differences in style.
 Antirez generally optimizes for fewer lines of code even if it makes the binary footprint larger and